Headstone Cost Overview In 2026 | A Price Breakdown

 Engravings are a huge part of headstones.
 They are essential because they properly honor the departed and provide their details.
 People often request words on memorial stones.
 They also suggest what they’d like if they’re designing a monument beforehand.
 If the person has not decided on an engraving beforehand, their family members do it for them.

-Th headstone engraving price depends on the cost per letter.
+The headstone engraving price depends on the cost per letter.
 In general, it can cost around $20 per character.
 For the first 20-30 characters it can be $20, any extra letters from thereon can cost $10 each.
 Some people also opt for engraved plaques on top instead of lettering.
 They can cost around $100 – $300.

 It’s challenging to cut costs when designing and buying a headstone.
-It’s because costs usually add up with choices such as headstone material, style, design and all the other factors discussed above.
+It’s because costs usually add up with choices such as headstone material, style, design, and all the other factors discussed above.
 Yet, there are a few ways in which one can spread or lessen the grave headstone price.
 Here are some of the ways to cut costs below.

 You can go for more reasonable tombstones like flat or bevel grave markers.
 You can also buy your headstone in advance and pay for it yourself.
 This eases away the financial burden on your family when you pass away.